natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

     To ssh://git@github.com/pyneng/online-2-natasha-samoylenko.git
        fc4c721..edcf417  master -> master

-Before executing “git push” you can run ``git log -p/origin..`` - it will show what changes you are going to add to your repository on Github.
+Before executing ``git push`` you can run ``git log -p/origin..`` - it will show what changes you are going to add to your repository on Github.